 - Fulfill other Brandeis University Core Requirements

-- Start or continue Italian language in order to complete the Foreign Language Requirement (Florence Only)
+- Start or continue Italian language in order to make progress toward the World Languages and Cultures Requirement (Florence Only)

 - Engage in a new culture and experience living in a major metropolitan city